xyphro/I3CBlaster/README.md

 ## In need of an I3C Analyzer?

-Have a look at my I3C daughter project, which is a Saleae Logic Analyzer plugin to decode I3C ODR, I3C SDR and I3C HDR transfers:
+Have a look at my I3C daughter project, which is a Saleae Logic Analyzer plugin to decode I3C ODR, I3C SDR and I3C HDR-DDR transfers:
 <a href="https://github.com/xyphro/XyphroLabs-I3C-Saleae-Protocol-Analyzer" target="_blank">https://github.com/xyphro/XyphroLabs-I3C-Saleae-Protocol-Analyzer</a>

 ### What else is this?
 It is an I3C controller driver code based on a single RP2040 PIO.
 Feel free to reuse it in other projects!
 The i3c_hl.c or .h files provide an interface to all kind of different I3C transfer types.

 To include it in your projects as a module, simply use i3c_hl.h i3c_hl.c and i3c.pio. i3c_hl.h exposes all the i3c API functions for the i3c driver.
 But don't forget credits - this project took lots of late night work to make it work well :-)

 ## Why did I develop I3CBlaster?
 Because so far there is no easy and low $ solution available to learn I3C protocol or evaluate I3C target devices in the market.